Tallinn is definitely one of my favourite cities in Europe.

 Spring and Autumn (April-May / September-October) can also be good times to visit.
 Visitor numbers are much lower during these months, which is a bonus – although the evenings get fairly chilly.

-Winters in Estonia can be very cold (Tallinn is only a 5 hour drive west from Saint Petersburg).
-But if you’re happy to wrap up warm, Tallinn Old Town looks especially magical in the snow.
+Winters in Estonia can be very cold (Tallinn is only a 5-hour drive west of Saint Petersburg).
+But if you’re happy to wrap up warm, Tallinn looks especially magical in the snow.

 Accommodation is often cheaper during the winter months too (except during the Christmas-New Year period).